prabhjotaulakh159/Series-vs-Cable-MERN/README.md

 In our app, users will be able to navigate charts visualizing the differences in airtime, popularity, and awards between cable and streaming services, in order to decide themselves which is better.

+## Warnings
+As you browse our website, you'll notice some interesting scores.
+These are from the TB DB, and are described as "arbitrary numbers".
+Since some are very large, we've scaled them to be on a scale of 100 for the graphs and summary components, for better visualization.
+However, for the popups and search, we've kept the raw scores from the TV DB.

 ## Pictures of UI

 ![Image of popup on desktop](./images/popup=desktop.png)